hphelion/documentation/hz.gettingstarted.md

 8. Select an instance to attach the volume to from the drop-down menu on the "Manage Volume Attachments" page.
 9. Under "Device Name," you can specify a location in the system if desired or enter the displayed default.

-NOTE: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
+Note: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
 Otherwise, you receive an error message that you must specify a location.
 Good times.

 10. Click "Attach Volume."

-###Images and Snapshots###
+###Images and Snapshots### {Imagesandsnapshots}
 1. Click "Images and Snapshots" in the left hand-navigation, select your image and click "Launch.".
 To view instance information, choose an image name and an instance, and click "Launch"?????
 2. The "Launch Instance" box displays instance information under the following tabs:
 * Details